sanghoon/prediction_gan/README.md

   - Initialize just like an optimizer
     - `pred = PredOpt(net.parameters())`
   - Run the model in a 'with' block to get results from a model with predicted params.
+    - With 'step' argument, you can control lookahead step size (1.0 by default)
     - ```python
       with pred.lookahead(step=1.0):
           output = net(input)